 Not Married to Your Spouse?
-Consider These Roles in Your Estate Plan
+Consider These Roles in Your Estate Plan For Unmarried Couples

 An Agent to Make Health Care Decisions on Your Behalf

 An advanced health care directive allows you to give someone instructions about your health care.
 It also allows you to name someone to make health care decisions on your behalf.
 This document is an important part of all estate plans because it allows you to plan ahead for end of life care or for situations where you are unable to make decisions on your own.
 If you want your partner to serve in this role, you have to appoint him or her as an agent under this document.
-Otherwise, unmarried spouses do not have an automatic legal right to make these choices for each other.
+Otherwise, unmarried couples do not have an automatic legal right to make these choices for each other.

 Another document frequently used when creating an estate plan is known as a power of attorney.
 In this document, you appoint someone to represent you and act on your behalf.
 The agent, or attorney-in-fact, has the ability to handle any task that you can handle yourself, such as making deposits, paying bills, or selling property.
 This is a significant responsibility, so you should think carefully before appointing anyone—including your partner—to serve in this role.